rossgk2/Linear-algebra-tensors-manifolds/README.md

 # Linear algebra, tensors, and manifolds

-Per its name, this book covers three topic areas.
-It several goals in those areas:
+Per its name, this book covers three topic areas: linear algebra, tensors, and manifolds.
+It covers a sequence of goals in those areas, culminating in a beautiful generalization of the fundamental theorem of calculus:

 * **(Linear algebra).** Give a treatment of the core linear algebra that's most relevant to physics.
 * **(Tensors: multilinearity).** Give a comprehensive understanding of "multilinear elements", or *tensors*, to an extent that enables future study of tensor-intensive physics topics (e.g. general relativity).
 * **(Tensors: antisymmetry).** Study multilinear and antisymmetric notions (the determinant, orientation, and the wedge product), and then learn how the wedge product is related to tensors.
 * **(Manifolds: essentials).** Generalize calculus to the setting of higher dimensional surfaces, or manifolds, by using multilinear and antisymmetric notions.
 * **(Manifolds: integration).** Use this calculus on manifolds to define a notion of integration on manifolds.
-Then prove the generalized Stokes' theorem, which is a beautiful generalization of the fundamental theorem of calculus.
+Then prove the generalized Stokes' theorem, a  generalization of the fundamental theorem of calculus.

 ## What's special about this book?